sshariqrizvi15/devops-assignments/chef-repo/README.md

 ## Disclaimer

-I am working on this assignment, so its currenlty uncomplete.
+I am working on this assignment, so its currently incomplete.